 However, this battery performance needs to be put into context of the 8.6mm thick design of the Note 8.
 A bigger battery would undoubtedly mean a thicker phone and, for obvious reasons, we suspect that Samsung is erring on the side of caution here.
 The Note 7 battery was larger in a phone that was a little thinner, but we know how that turned out.

 Is this a critical failing?
 Not really, but it's the weakest aspect of the Note 8's otherwise premier offering.
 The battery life of the Note 8 means that this isn't a superstar performer, but at the same time it's not debilitating.
+But it's also here that the Galaxy Note 9 will tempt you - it has a 4000mAh battery and boy, does it show it.
+The newer phone easily outlasts the Note 8.

 With support for fast wireless charging of both standards, the Note 8 is the phone you can drop onto the charging mat in your car or at Starbucks, as well as getting a full boost from a short time on a quick charger.